-The jet plane transformed the travel industry over fifty years ago.
+The jet plane and automobiles transformed the travel industry over 60 years ago.
 Now the increasingly modern, more fuel-efficient, and much quieter jets of today are but one component of a complex, highly integrated transportation system designed to meet the needs of a broad range of travelers on a cost-efficient basis.
-Copyright © PhotoDisc Inc.
+Photo courtesy of PhotoDisc Inc.

-Chapters 5, 6, 7, and 8 focus on the operating sectors of the tourism industry, starting with transportation.
+C hapters 5, 6, 7, and 8 focus on the operating sectors of the tourism industry, starting with transportation.
 As shown in Figure 5.1, these sectors represent a critical segment of the tourism phenomenon shown in Figure 1.2.
 It is the operating sectors that deliver the tourism experience and tend to be viewed by the media, public, and visitors as the "tourism industry."
-It is the task of the operating sectors to develop and deliver tourism services and experiences with a spirit of hospitality so they will be truly memorable.
+It is the task of the operating sectors to develop and deliver tourism services and experiences with a spirit of hospitality so they will be enjoyable and truly memorable.

 Turning our attention to the transportation sector, we find that since the beginning of time, people have been traveling by various modes, from on foot to riding in a supersonic aircraft.
-Tourism and transportation are inextricably linked.
+Tourism and transportation are inextricably linked-indeed, it is difficult to overstate the importance of transportation in tourism.
 As world tourism increases, additional demands will be placed on the transportation sectors (see Figure 5.2).
 Looking at the position occupied by the various modes of passenger transportation, one finds that air travel dominates long-distance and middle-distance tourism.
 The private automobile dominates for shorter trips and is the most popular means of travel for most domestic journeys.
 The automobile is also very important in regional and international tourism.
 Rail travel now plays a more limited role than it did in the past.
 However, this mode could increase its market share, especially in Europe and Asia.
 The development of high-speed trains will increase rail traffic.